Public utility building: Functional and anonymous

 Many of these public utility buildings need to be close to the users.
-They may need to be in residential and commercial areas of the cities in which the public has an expectation of the areas to be aesthetically pleasing to attract residents and visitors.
-One strategy to hide unattractive equipment is to create enclosures or buildings with exterior designs to disguise and blend in to the neighboring buildings.
-The goal is to make the buildings not to stand out so that they can stay anonymous.
+They may need to be in residential and commercial areas of cities, where the public expects the areas to be aesthetically pleasing to attract residents and visitors.
+One strategy to hide unattractive equipment is to create enclosures or buildings with exterior designs to disguise and blend into the neighboring buildings.
+The goal is to ensure the buildings do not stand out so they remain anonymous.
 In some municipalities, this design decision is mandatory.
-For example, public utility buildings in residential zones of Montgomery County, Maryland are required to have exterior appearance of residential buildings.
+For example, public utility buildings in residential zones of Montgomery County, Maryland must have an exterior appearance similar to residential buildings.

-Large scale implementations this design strategy is seen in Toronto and Washington, DC where the electric operators put electrical substations in buildings that are disguised as houses in the neighborhoods (also known as fake houses).
+Large scale implementations of this design strategy can be seen in Toronto and Washington, DC where the electric operators put electrical substations in buildings that are disguised as houses in the neighborhoods (also known as fake houses).

 Another example is the 23-story AT&T equipment building at 10 South Canal Street in Chicago.
 While the ground floor and the top floors have an appearance of a normal skyscraper, the middle 18 floors of the building are windowless concrete to protect the equipment.
-The architect designed rough-grooved concrete texture to disguise as windows of typical office buildings.
+The architect designed a rough-grooved concrete texture to disguise as windows of typical office buildings.

 Inspire curiosity

-Another strategy is to have exterior the buildings to blend in with the neighborhoods, but there are parts that reveal the existence of the equipment that is housed inside the building.
+Another strategy is to have the exterior of the buildings blend in with the neighborhoods, but there are parts that reveal the existence of the equipment housed inside the building.
 This strategy is to provide aesthetic compatibility with the areas, but it does not hide the locations of such facilities.
-An example of this is Enwave Chiller Building at 137 South State Street in Chicago.
-The building has ground floor retailer that is compatible with the commercial area of the city, but the upper floors house the chillers, pipes, and water tanks which are seen to be too industrialized for the area.
+An example of this is the Enwave Chiller Building at 137 South State Street in Chicago.
+The building has a ground-floor retailer compatible with the city's commercial area, but the upper floors house the chillers, pipes, and water tanks which are seen to be too industrialized for the area.
 The architect sheathed the upper floors with precast concrete walls, glass blocks, and large rounded vents.
 While that hides the equipment behind the walls, it generates some curiosity for the passersby that the building may be industrial in nature.
-When the chillers work at night, the building is illuminated with blue light at the roofline to showcase that there is an ice making operation inside the building.
+When the chillers work at night, the building is illuminated with blue light at the roofline to showcase that there is an ice-making operation inside the building.